OrionStar25/orionstar25.github.io/_news/3_sutd.md

 related_posts: false
 ---

-Joined the Singapore University of Technology and Design as a Research Assistant in the field of Robotics.
+Joined the Singapore University of Technology and Design as a <a href='https://www.malikameghjani.com/'>Research Assistant</a> in the field of Robotics.